dumux/dumux/examples/1ptracer/README.md

         if (globalPos[1] < 0.1 + eps_)
         {
 ```
-We assign different values, dependent if mole concentrations or mass concentrations are used:
+We assign different values, depending on wether mole concentrations or mass concentrations are used:
 ```cpp
             if (useMoles)
                 initialValues = 1e-9;